DamSenViet/DamSenViet/README.md

 I'm a 🧑‍💻 **software engineer** and 👨‍🎨**UI/UX designer** passionate about making open-source software for the communities I participate in.
-I'm a self-motivated creator and am always looking forwardto learn new technologies to add to my toolkit.
+I'm a self-motivated creator and am always looking forward to learn new technologies to add to my toolkit.
 I'm excited for new opportunities, the chance to meet new people, and meaningfully contribute to promising software projects.